grafana/agent/docs/sources/flow/reference/components/loki.source.api.md

 The component will start HTTP server on the configured port and address with the following endpoints:

 - `/loki/api/v1/push` - accepting `POST` requests compatible with [Loki push API][loki-push-api], for example, from another Grafana Agent's [`loki.write`][loki.write] component.
 - `/loki/api/v1/raw` - accepting `POST` requests with newline-delimited log lines in body.
 This can be used to send NDJSON or plaintext logs.
-This is compatible with promtail's push API endpoint - see [promtail's documentation][promtail-push-api] for more information.
+This is compatible with Promtail's push API endpoint - see [promtail's documentation][promtail-push-api] for more information.
 NOTE: when this endpoint is used, the incoming timestamps cannot be used and the `use_incoming_timestamp = true` setting will be ignored.
 - `/loki/ready` - accepting `GET` requests - can be used to confirm the server is reachable and healthy.
 - `/api/v1/push` - internally reroutes to `/loki/api/v1/push`
 - `/api/v1/raw` - internally reroutes to `/loki/api/v1/raw`